yxsamliu/llvm-project/libc/docs/dev/code_style.rst

 #.
 The header file ``src/errno/libc_errno.h`` is shipped as part of the target
    corresponding to the ``errno`` entrypoint ``libc.src.errno.errno``.
-We do not in general allow dependecies between entrypoints.
+We do not in general allow dependencies between entrypoints.
 However, the ``errno`` entrypoint is the only exceptional entrypoint on which other entrypoints should explicitly depend on if they set ``errno`` to indicate error conditions.